Attryy/Setting-up-your-Python-ML-system/README.md

 ## _Optional_ - PyQtGraph

 Until recently, I have been satisfied with displaying video using custom Matplotlib functions.
 Lately though, it has become clear that I need to be able to display large images at faster framerates.
 For example, a customer requires live image display from their dual-camera sensor.
 Initial investigations point to PyQtGraph as the best and most Pythonic solution.
 I hope to have some updates on this in the near future.
-Here is how to install the dependances and the package itself:
+Here is how to install the dependencies and the package itself:

 Install Qt5:
 ```